Weekly study3 hours

 On this course, you’ll consider the new learning environment of your pupils, the role of parents in your teaching, and discover new science activities your pupils can do from home.

-You’ll explore a variety of asynchronous teaching and learning tools, and have the chance to collaborate and discuss these new challenges with other teachers.
+You’ll explore a variety of asynchronous teaching and learning tools, and explore these new challenges with colleagues.